ojassurana/tp/docs/team/lethihongminh.md

 ### 🌟 New Features

 #### 1. Storage System
-- **What it does**: Implements persistent data storage by saving and loading trip data from local files, ensuring that user data is retained across sessions.
+- **What it does**: Implements persistent data storage by saving and loading trip data (trip, album, photos and metadata) from txt files, ensuring that user data is retained across sessions.
 - **Justification**: Enables continuity of user data between uses of the application, which is essential for real-world usability.
 - **Highlights**:
     - Designed the file structure and implemented read/write logic.
     - Includes exception handling and validation to ensure data integrity.
-- **Technologies**: Java I/O, JSON serialization

 #### 2. Trip Class
-- **What it does**: Represents the core data model for a trip, including its name, description, and associated photo album.
+- **What it does**: Represents the core data model for a trip, including its name, description, and associated album and photo.
 - **Highlights**:
     - Includes logic for formatting trip details and tracking photo timelines.
     - Interfaces with the album class to provide cohesive trip representation.